K3NT4/spelhubben-weather/readme.txt

 - Initial public release.
 Security hardening and improved uninstall cleanup.

 == Upgrade Notice ==
+= 1.8.4 =
+Maintenance release with centralized configuration constants and performance optimizations.
+Recommended for all users.

 = 1.8.0 =
 **BREAKING CHANGE:** Legacy `[sv_vader …]` shortcode has been removed.
 Please migrate all shortcodes to use `[spelhubben_weather …]` format.
 Performance update with security fixes, geocoding caching, and new plugin showcase feature.
 Strongly recommended.